 - Technical Fact Sheet – Perfluorooctane Sulfonate (PFOS) and Perfluorooctanoic Acid (PFOA)

-- History and Use of Per- and Polyfluoroalkyl Substances (PFAS)
+- Interstate Technology and Regulatory Council (ITRC), Technical Resources for Addressing Environmental Per- and Polyfluoroalkyl Substances (PFAS)

 - Frequently Asked PFAS Questions